jkmnt/bareqr/README.md

 # bareqr - Bare headless QR code generator

 **bareqr** was derived from [python-qrcode](https://github.com/lincolnloop/python-qrcode).
-I removed all dependencies, console scripts, renderers and made it headless.
+I removed all dependencies, console scripts, renderers, and made it headless.

 **bareqr** is: